 To edit the hosts file on Windows, follow our guide – How to find and edit the hosts file in Windows.

-So, these are the few best ways to disable automatic Chrome updates in Windows operating system.
+These are the best ways to disable automatic Chrome updates in the Windows operating system.
 The shared methods work on every version of Windows, including the latest Windows 11.
-If you are stuck anywhere in the steps and need help, let us know in the comments.

 LEAVE A REPLY